3.1 Synthesis of Ultra-Thin AuNWs

 3.2 Morphological Properties of Synthesised Ultra-Thin AuNWs and Commercial AuNWs

 The as-synthesised AuNWs samples obtained were characterised for their morphological properties by standard techniques.
 The morphology, distribution and purity of the as-synthesised AuNWs verified by FESEM are shown in Figure 2A.
 For a 24 h reaction, the resultant colloid colour is dark violet which indicates extended filament-like structures.
 The AuNWs tend to self-assemble into 1-D networks and forming closely packed parallel structures.
 The use of negatively charged TIPS in the synthetic reaction at room temperature controls the acceleration of the process [65, 66].
 The size distribution of parallel AuNWs bundles was difficult to measure.
 Higher magnification of the assembled ultra-thin AuNWs was unachievable due to their highly sensitive towards the electron beam which resulted in melted nanowires within a few seconds of exposure.
-However, it is expected that the ultra-thin AuNWs possess diameters of approximately smaller than 3 nm with an aspect ratio (length-to-width ratio) above 1000 nm as the method was re-created from the existing work of and proved in the published figure with the asterisk mark.
-In this case, the AuNWs tended to form a stack of parallel bundles (yellow rectangular) which then self-assembled into 1-D network structures over macroscopic distances through a spontaneous directional aggregation that occurs during solvent evaporation.
+However, it is expected that the ultra-thin AuNWs possess diameters of approximately smaller than 3 nm with an aspect ratio (length-to-width ratio) above 1000 nm.
+In this case, the AuNWs tended to form a stack of parallel bundles which then self-assembled into 1-D network structures over macroscopic distances through a spontaneous directional aggregation that occurs during solvent evaporation.
 The directional aggregation is typically formed via oriented attachment in which AuNWs are permitted to fuse as the chemical potential between each chain is different.
 Therefore, the smoothing extension process to interconnect the nanoparticles of the nanowires takes place through diffusion.
 The AuNWs exhibit higher stability in a polar solvent which is favourable for the subsequent immobilisation of biomolecules.
 The ultra-thin self-assembled networks of individual crystalline AuNWs with a gap distance of ~2 nm can be of use to trap the analyte molecules and automatically locate them within the gap of closely packed parallel AuNWs making them as suitable substrate candidates for SERS studies due to the presence of closely packed ‘hotspot’.

 3.3 Cytotoxicity Evaluation of As-Synthesised and Commercial AuNWs